getsentry/sentry-python/MIGRATION_GUIDE.md

 - The `BackgroundWorker` thread used to process events was renamed from `raven-sentry.BackgroundWorker` to `sentry-sdk.BackgroundWorker`.
 - The `reraise` function was moved from `sentry_sdk._compat` to `sentry_sdk.utils`.
-- `sentry_sdk.transport.Transport` is now an abstract base class, and therefore, it cannot be instantiated directly.
-Subclasses must implement the `capture_envelope` method.
 - Moved the contents of `tracing_utils_py3.py` to `tracing_utils.py`.
 The `start_child_span_decorator` is now in `sentry_sdk.tracing_utils`.
 - The actual implementation of `get_current_span` was moved to `sentry_sdk.tracing_utils`. `sentry_sdk.get_current_span` is still accessible as part of the top-level API.